1alessandro1/HP-Pavilion-CE2072NL-macOS/README.md

 ## Important notes

-- In the config.plist, section `PlatformInfo > Generic`, the following fields:
+- In the config.plist, section `PlatformInfo > Generic`, the following fields are currently edited with "CHANGEME" in order to force the user to generate his own serials.
+Refer to this guide to [know how](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#platforminfo).
   - `MLB`
   - `ROM`
   - `SystemSerialNumber`
   - `SystemUUID`

-are currently edited with "CHANGEME" in order to force the user to generate its own serials.
-Refer to this guide to [know how](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#platforminfo).

 - For those who have set up a multiboot environment with multiple drives as I did please note that BigSur dropped support for the RAID only controller present in this laptop, vendor-id and device-id `8086:282A`, hence `CtlnaAHCIPort.kext` is required to boot Big Sur from the internal SATA drive.